fapret/Trajecta/README.md

 # Building
 We provide Github actions workflow that builds the .WAR for you and gets uploaded as artifact to your github repository so you can upload it to your tomcat server.
 For the Front-End Website, it works as a static website, and we provide both github actions workflow to make a github pages, as an gitlab CI/CD to make a gitlab pages to run it.
+The website is located at `front` folder inside `proyecto` folder.

 # Running
 As mentioned early, you must upload the .WAR file to a tomcat server, this will provide the MDE functionalities.
-On the other side, to run the Process Mining functionalities, you can run them using `python start_scripts.py` located at PM_microservice folder.
+On the other side, to run the Process Mining functionalities, you can run them using `python start_scripts.py` located at `PM_microservice` folder inside `proyecto` folder.
 The next pip installs are required to run the Python code:
 `pip install pm4py`
 `pip install flask`